 Residual airflow noise can be reduced by:-

-Material impact noise
+Material impact noise and vibration

 Reverse jet filter noise control